turnerdaniel/Dash-Cam/README.md

 </body>
 ```

-You can run the applicaation without the API key.
+You can run the application without the API key.
 However, some critical features may not work.
 ## Installation

 The build files for Android and iOS are generated from HTML, CSS and JS using the [PhoneGap Build](https://build.phonegap.com/) service.

-Therefore, you can provide PhoneGap Build with a compressed (zipped) www directory that contains ```config.xml``` to build the application yourself.
+Therefore, you can provide PhoneGap Build with a compressed (zipped) www directory that contains `config.xml` to build the application yourself.
 You will need the necessary signing certificates for the desired platform.

-Alternatively, the Android APK can be downloaded from the latest [release]() for sideloading.
-NEED UPDATE URL
+*** Alternatively, the Android APK can be downloaded from the latest [release]() for sideloading. ***

 The iOS IPA file is not available since the the device's UUID needs to be added to the certificate provisions.
 ## Features